MTCA Advising & Essay Services

 If you’re auditioning for college theater programs, you know you’re doing a lot on top of the normal application process.
 You’re preparing songs and monologues, working on your dance skills, and recording prescreens — but one thing no one tells you is just how many essays you’ll be writing.

 In addition to your Common App essay, you’ll be answering what can feel like a hundred variations on “why musical theater?” and “why our school?”
-Whether you’ve painstakingly completed your first draft or you’re staring at a blank screen, our essay coach, Lee Aaron Rosen, can help.
+Whether you’ve painstakingly completed your first draft or you’re staring at a blank screen, our essay coaches can help.

 Lee Aaron Rosen